Lucid Dreaming and OBE Panel June 9, 2013Posted by Admin in Meetings.

 - Can most people learn to explore these states?
 If so, how?

-- Are there any potential dangers or safety issues in exploring lucid dreams and OBEs?
+- Are there any potential dangers in exploring lucid dreams and OBEs?
 What type of precautions should be taken?

 - What are the potential benefits of lucid dreaming and OBE for the individual, society, and humanity?